MilesWells/ml-pathfinder/.github/instructions/copilot.instructions.md

 - Use Mantine core components wherever possible (documentation at: https://mantine.dev/core/package)
 - Use CSS modules for component styling (documentation at: https://mantine.dev/styles/css-modules/)
 - Never import React (for example: "import React from 'react';")
+- For components with children wrap the props type with the generic type React.PropsWithChildren